mittsq/dodgypilot/readme.md

 8. Allows openpilot to be engaged even if adaptive cruise control is disabled.
 To use this feature, go to settings, and turn on `Allow Normal Cruise Control`.
 9. Allows switching between openpilot Long and stock ACC, requires SmartDSU.
 To use this, go to settings, and turn on `Use Stock ACC`.
 10. Allows minimum cruise speed override, down to 40km/h, stolen from DragonPilot.
 (Must not be used together with 9.)
+11. Does not clear car parameters on startup, this improves startup speed and helps with params faults on startup.
+To reset car parameters, go to settings, and press `RESET CAR RECOGNITION`.

 ## Credits